Catel/Catel/README.md

 ## Documentation

-Documentation can be found at https://catelproject.atlassian.net/wiki/display/CTL
+Documentation can be found at http://www.catelproject.com

 ## Issue tracking

-The issue tracker including a roadmap can be found at Documentation can be found at https://catelproject.atlassian.net/
+The issue tracker including a roadmap can be found at http://www.catelproject.com